sitanshu95/registration-form/README.md

-# registration-form
+# Registration-form
-registration form using html and css
+Registration form using html and css